tangly-team/tangly-os/src/site/website/content/_index.md

 * _[GLEAM](./docs/gleam/)_ declarative model definition library (map Java objects hierarchy to the TSV and JSON format),
 * _[UI](./docs/ui/)_ Vaadin based user interface.

-The current components for the services ERP are written in _Modern Java_ and released on _Maven Central_ .
+The current components for the services ERP are written in _Modern Java_ and released on {ref-maven-central}.

 * _[Domains](./docs/domains)_ Enterprise Resources Planning components for service companies